biocpp/biocpp-core/doc/core/write_an_alphabet/index.md

 However `bool` is not actually smaller than `uint8_t` and does not always behave like an unsigned integral type so we use `uint8_t` here.
 You only need a different type if your alphabet has an alphabet size >=255.

-If you want SeqAn's algorithms to accept it as an alphabet, you need to make sure that your type satisfies the requirements of the bio::alphabet concept.
+If you want BioC++'s algorithms to accept it as an alphabet, you need to make sure that your type satisfies the requirements of the bio::alphabet concept.
 A quick check can reveal that this is not the case:
 \snippet dna2_only_rank.cpp alphabet_concept